dtp27/product-preview-card-component/README.md

 Users should be able to:

-- Hover over the buy button, adjust the dimensions of the component and it wll responsively adjust.
+- Hover over the buy button
+- Adjust the dimensions of the component and it wll responsively adjust.

 ### Screenshot